alucianOriginal/XAIGPUARC/README.md

 In some cases (known from Arch Garuda Linux) , you need to Install the "intel-oneapi-basekit" manuall over your paket manager!!!

+Also the "oneDNN" Paket must be installed in the llama.cpp file! until i automated this!